echlebek/pool/README.md

 # Fork of an archived project.
 Minimal maintenance.
 This project is a fork of github.com/fatih/pool.
 It was forked so that it could become a Go module.
 Since Go module versions are largely incompatible with previously understood vendor tool ideas about semantic versions, the previous v1.0.0, v2.0.0, and v3.0.0 tags have also been deleted.
-There is now only a single version, which is v0.1.0.
+The module's versions now begin at v0.1.0.

 Thanks all for their work on this project.